metno/emep-ctm/User_Guide.md

 * "Old style" ASCII emissions format.
 Total yearly emissions.
   : The gridded emission files contain 16 columns where the first column
     represents the country code <http://www.emep.int/grid/country_numbers.txt>),
-    the second and the third columns are the 'i' and 'j' indices of the EMEP grid, the fourth and fifth columns are the total emissions from low and high sources, and the last 11 columns contain emissions from 10 anthropogenic SNAP sectors.
+    the second and the third columns are the `i` and `j` indices of the EMEP grid, the fourth and fifth columns are the total emissions from low and high sources, and the last 11 columns contain emissions from 10 anthropogenic SNAP sectors.